NefertitiM/Project-4-Predictors-of-Lung-Cancer/README.md

    - Assessing model performance using metrics such as accuracy, precision, recall, and F1-score.

 ## Results

+### Neural Network Model

+### Regression Model

+## Limitations
+The bar graph above is displaying lung cancer diagnosis due to smoking by the populaiton of each state.
+The Y-axis is population by the millions and the X-axis represents the state and number of smokers in that state.
+As we can see in the graph based on the legend there is no red meaning we can not see the number of lung cancer diagnosis due to smoking.
+The reason for this is because lung cancer diagnosis spefieically related to smoking is such a small number of cases compared to the total population of a state that trying to capture this data was not a proper way of doing so.
+A better, more effective way of seeing lung cancer diagnosis due to smoking would be to break down the population sample.
+Look into smaller sample sizes such as regions or cities.

 ![Early Diagnosis May Predict Longer Survival](Output/Early%20Diagnosis%20May%20Predict%20Longer%20Survival.png) *Figure 2: Early diagnosis may predict longer survival.*